davidxmoody/davidxmoody.com/src/posts/2014-09-25-the-growth-mindset-applied-to-my-life-part-2.md

 I have written 14 posts so far (which has taken approximately 50 hours).
 I set myself a schedule and have stuck to it without fail.
 It's been hard work.
 It's difficult to quantify but I *feel* like I've already got a lot better at the process of writing.

 One specific decision I'm pleased I made was to only publish my "best" content.
 I have been writing a personal diary for nearly four years.
 I just throw any old words into that with minimal editing.
 I could have done that for this blog but I'm glad I didn't.
 Editing my own words is one of the hardest parts of writing.
-I could have *easily* written ten times as much if I hadn't bothered with editing or planning.

 ## The future